sneyx123-github/vim-translator/README.markdown

 Installation
 ------------

-To use the translator you need to install Ruby and the VIM to support Ruby.
+To use the translator you need to install Ruby and the VIM to support Ruby, or nodejs.
 For version 1.2 and earlier you must also install gem json.

 Configuration